 This portion of the table provides data on patients by principal source of insurance for primary medical care services.
+A patient's health insurance is likely to change throughout the year.
+Report on this table the primary health insurance the patient had at the time of their last visit regardless of whether or not that insurance was billed for or paid for the visit.
 (Other forms of insurance, such as dental or vision coverage, are not reported.)
-Patients are divided into 2 age groups (Column A) 0 - 19 and (Column B) age 20+.
+Patients are divided into two age groups (Column A) 0 - 19 and (Column B) age 20+.
 Primary patient medical insurance is divided into seven types as follows: